 ISA Ralph Gomory Best Industry Studies Paper Award

 The goal of the Award is to promote industry studies scholarship.
-Properly designed, the award also can encourage a cultural shift by scholars toward explicit recognition of their engagement with industry practitioners and demonstrate the benefits of such interaction for scholarly research.
+By giving this award, recognizing excellence in industry studies research, the Association hopes to encourage a cultural shift by scholars toward explicit recognition of their engagement with industry practitioners and demonstrate the benefits of such interaction for scholarly research.
 It is often the case that scholars benefit from interaction with industry practitioners in ways that shape the nature of the problems they address, the methodologies employed, and/or the interpretations of their findings.
 This kind of engagement is not always apparent in published journal articles.
 Awards for excellence in industry studies publications demonstrate the contribution of engagement with practitioners in advancing the frontiers of knowledge, and encourage more interaction at this important interface.

-Winners and Runners-up are selected based on the following criteria:
+A winner and runner-up are selected based on the following criteria: